 The P7800 writes its imaging data to SDXC cards, while the A7S II uses SDXC or Memory Stick PRO Duo cards.
 The A7S II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the P7800 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix P7800 and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the P7800 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the P7800 from Nikon.
+Both the P7800 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the P7800 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon P7800 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.